 1. Calm Down – And Make Sure It’s Actually Lost

-First step – breathe.
+The first step is to breathe.
 Losing a wallet or a bag full of personal stuff is bad, but it’s not the end of the world.
 Everything can be replaced, and in most cases, you’re only going to lose a small amount of money – so calm down.

 Then stop for a moment and make sure your wallet is actually gone.
 A few years ago my husband (the same one!) thought his wallet was stolen, only to discover two days later that it just fell into a box at work.
 So try and think where you saw it last, and if there’s any chance that you just misplaced it.